 Female Soccer Referees: The Trailblazers

 Women have been actively participating, albeit mostly from the sidelines, in men’s football for almost a century.
-Petra Tabarelli, who claims to be “the world’s leading expert on the evolution of the Laws of the Game and the history of women referees in men’s football” has thoroughly researched the subject and created a comprehensive database of female referees which she updates regularly.
+Petra Tabarelli, who claims to be “the world’s leading expert on the evolution of the Laws of the Game and the history of women referees in men’s football” has thoroughly researched the subject and created a comprehensive database of female referees.
 According to Tabarelli, Edith Klinger from Austria, who was active from 1935 – 1938, was the first female referee to officiate both men’s and women’s matches.

 In spite of ample evidence documenting Edith Klinger’s achievements, FIFA recognized Drahşan Arda of Turkey as the world’s first female football referee in 2018, perhaps because she was still alive to pursue the designation.
 Arda refereed for thirty years in Turkey and Germany.